'Light In So Many Lives': Support Swells For NY Family Of Man Hit, Killed On Birthday

 In a statement to Daily Voice, Dylan added that Truocchio was a "loving and caring uncle, friend, brother, who was taken from us way too early."

-Truocchio’s brother, Todd, described him as someone whose humor could “literally make you hit the floor in laughter.”
+Truocchio’s brother, Bobby, described him as someone whose humor could “literally make you hit the floor in laughter.”

 “He was a fighter in every aspect of life and never gave up, no matter how hard he got knocked down,” he said.
 “His comical wit and sarcastic, hilarious comments and impressions could light up a room full of people whether you knew him or not.”

 The family is now seeking answers and pushing for justice in the case.
-Dylan and Todd are planning on traveling to Las Vegas in the coming days to try and get more information from Las Vegas Metropolitan Police.
+They're planning on traveling to Las Vegas in the coming days to try and get more information from Las Vegas Metropolitan Police.

 “Our family is devastated, trying to make sense of this sudden tragedy while holding onto the memories that made Ray so special,” Truocchio said.